Armenia, Colombia: Art and handcrafts

 This region was widely known in the country in the early 20th century for the production of storage receptacles made of the empty dried shell of the fruit of a local species of inedible bottle gourd, the "Cuyabra" or "totumo", which gives the demonym of "cuyabros" to the people born in this city.
 Nowadays, they are no longer mass-produced for practical purposes as cheaper materials such as plastics displaced them from the market, but these traditional receptacles are still produced and hand-painted.

 The Carriel is a traditional handbag leather handcraft symbolic of the paisa culture and the early antioquian colonisation.
 It is often used in the typical dances and parades, and its miniature version is sold to tourists as souvenir.
 The cabuya handicrafts are often seen.

 The bamboo guadua is widely used in creation of art crafts, furniture and buildings.

 Education and sports

 The main sports centre in the city is the Centenario Stadium, and the Coliseo del cafe (Armenia, Colombia).
 Where local sporting events can be seen, including national and international football tournaments and the local professional football club Deportes Quindío.
-Other sport events are bullfighting, golf, swimming, and cycling.
+Other sport events are golf, swimming, and cycling.
 The highly varied geography surrounding Armenia has helped create some of the greatest climbing cyclists in the world, many of whom compete internationally in events such as the Tour de France.